septentrio-gnss/septentrio_gnss_driver/README.md

     + The two implemented use cases are
       + a) The Rx has internet access, set `rx_has_internet` to true, and
       + b) The Rx has no internet access, set `rx_has_internet` to false, but `Data Link` from Septentrio's RxTools is installed on the computer.
-    + The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Client`, `Client-Sapcorda` or `off`.
+    + The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Client` or `off`.
 In `Client` mode, the receiver receives data from the NTRIP caster.
-When selecting the `Client-Sapcorda` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required, i.e. all other nested parameters are ignored.
-Note that the latter mode only works in Europe and North America.
 Set mode to `off` to disable all correction services.
     + Next, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
 To send data to the built-in NTRIP caster, use "localhost" for this parameter.
     + Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point, respectively, to be used when connecting to the NTRIP caster.
 The receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
 The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
     + Further, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
 It must be one of `auto`, `off`, `sec1`, `sec5`, `sec10` or `sec60`.
 In `auto` mode, the receiver automatically sends GGA messages if requested by the caster.